deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 Displaying the data
 -------------------

-In order to run the dashboard in Apache Superset, you should update the default configuration with the credentials of your database.
+In order to display the Superset dashboard, you should update the default configuration with the credentials of your database.
-The configuration can be optionally persisted as a zip archive.
+The configuration can be optionally saved as a zip archive for inspection / debug.

-You can set the majority of the configuration options using a YAML file.
+You can set most of the configuration options using a YAML file.

 .. code-block:: yaml

     # config.yaml
     db:
         type: clickhousedb+connect